About bovine TB

 All IRs in the High Risk Area (HRA) and Edge Area (and in TB breakdown herds in the LRA) that have a negative result on re-testing will remain restricted for the rest of their life to the holding in which they were found.
 The only permitted off movements for such animals will be to a slaughterhouse or Approved Finishing Unit (AFU).
 The cattle can move directly or via an Approved Slaughter Gathering or TB Dedicated Sale (Orange Market).

-To release resolved IRs in Officially TB Free (OTF) herds from life-long restrictions, the option of interferon gamma blood testing (paid for by the animal owner) will be available to cattle keepers, subject to securing prior approval from APHA.
+To release resolved IRs in Officially TB Free (OTF) herds from life-long restrictions, the option of private interferon gamma blood testing (paid for by the animal owner) will be available to cattle keepers, subject to securing prior approval from APHA.
 The blood sample must be taken within 40 calendar days of the injection date (TT1) of the clear test.
 Resolved IRs in TB restricted herds undergoing government funded mandatory gamma testing will automatically be included in any whole herd testing as long as they are over six months of age, therefore private gamma testing is unnecessary in these cases.
 If a resolved IR tests negative to the gamma test, the movement restrictions on the animal will be lifted and it could move freely (unless whole herd movement restrictions apply).
-Cattle keepers wishing to take up this option should contact their private vet who would need to secure permission from APHA to carry out the test.
+Cattle keepers wishing to take up private gamma testing should contact their private vet who would need to secure permission from APHA to carry out the test.
 It is important to note that if the test result is positive the animal will be compulsorily slaughtered (with compensation paid), movement restrictions will be placed on the whole herd (if not already in place) and the standard TB breakdown procedures will then be followed.

 It is the cattle keeper’s responsibility to ensure resolved IRs are restricted for life to the holding in which they were found.
 Although not a mandatory requirement we recommend that such animals are physically identified to prevent accidental movement off the holding.
 This could be achieved by using a management tag or freeze branding, and/or marking the animal’s passport.